Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

         `refer to a Glob notation for more details <https://en.wikipedia.org/wiki/Glob_(programming)>`_

     mediawiki
         The popular wiki pages markup language.
-Mediawiki markup used in `wikipedia.org <https://www.wikipedia.org/>`_.
+Mediawiki markup is used in `wikipedia.org <https://www.wikipedia.org/>`_.
 You can create ηCMS pages with mediawiki content blocks using :ref:`wiki attribute <am_wiki>`.